rit-sse/go/README.md

-# GO
+# Go

-The sse link shortener that will blow your mind.
+The SSE link shortener that will blow your mind.